-HIST 510 (3-3-0) Studies in Twentieth Century United States History: An exploration of social, cultural, political, economic, and military issues in U.S. history from the beginning of World War I to the present, including such topics as the development of a mass society, changing role of women, and other relevant issues.
+HIST 510 (3-3-0) Stud in 20th Cent US History: An exploration of social, cultural, political, economic, and military issues in U.S. history from the beginning of World War I to the present, including such topics as the development of a mass society, changing role of women, and other relevant issues.

-HIST 512 (3-3-0) Interpretations of Nineteenth-Century United States History: The course focus is on the literature and interpretations of major issues in nineteenth century United States history.
+HIST 512 (3-3-0) Interpret of 19th Cent US Hist: The course focus is on the literature and interpretations of major issues in nineteenth century United States history.
 The required readings will place the issues and periods in a cogent context with the latest interpretations.
 The student will also be introduced though the required reading to the historiographical controversies in major fields of political and social history with special emphasis on the Civil War and Reconstruction.

-HIST 519 (3-3-0) History of Medicine and Public Health in the United States: An examination of the major health problems confronting Americans from colonial times through the twentieth century, as well as the policies and measures adopted by state and federal authorities to deal with these problems.
+HIST 519 (3-3-0) Hist of Med and Pub Hlth in US: An examination of the major health problems confronting Americans from colonial times through the twentieth century, as well as the policies and measures adopted by state and federal authorities to deal with these problems.